Types of Girls about the Globe – Nature GatG, Adventure GatG

 Car – Hiring a car is a good idea if you want your own freedom to explore the island.
 Pre-book a car through Avis or pick up a vehicle with one of the other companies on the island or at the airport.

 EAT AT: Madam Tasca.
 This fusion-style restaurant serves a mix of Spanish, Mediterranean and Thai dishes away from the tourist traps.
 Whether you prefer beef cheeks, Iberian ham or a vegetarian option, this place is a hidden gem with good quality food full of creativity.
 Find at Calle Fernando Guanarteme, 5.

 EAT AT: The Couple Cafe.
 This cafe is right on the beachfront at Las Canteras and it isn't just for couples 🙂 The owner and staff are super friendly and give the cafe a welcoming vibe.
 Enjoy one of their amazing breakfasts whilst staring out to sea.
 Find at Paseo las Canteras, 23.

 From The Airport

-The airport has two terminals depending on where you are flying in/out off.
+When you are travelling to Gran Canaria, Las Palmas de Gran Canaria International Airport has two terminals depending on where you are flying in/out off.
 Taxis cost approx €40 to the capital and take 20 minutes.
 Buses take 30 minutes to Las Palmas and drop you at Santa Catalina.
 Different buse routes run from the airport.
 Check here for routes and prices.